TeamEyesoft/terraform-provider-unkey/docs/resources/key.md

 Essential for user-specific analytics, billing, and multi-tenant key management.
 Use your primary user ID, organization ID, or tenant ID for best results.
 Accepts letters, numbers, underscores, dots, and hyphens for flexible identifier formats.
-- `meta` (Dynamic) Links this key to a user or entity in your system using your own identifier.
+- `meta` (String) Links this key to a user or entity in your system using your own identifier.
 Returned during verification to identify the key owner without additional database lookups.
 Essential for user-specific analytics, billing, and multi-tenant key management.
 Use your primary user ID, organization ID, or tenant ID for best results.